-If the weight $\la$ is $(I|J)$-robust, then $T^+$ is a column strip, and $T^-$ is a row strip.
+If the weight $\lambda$ is $(I|J)$-robust, then $T^+$ is a column strip, and $T^-$ is a row strip.

-Assume $\la$ is $(I|J)$-robust.
-Then all entries in $I$ are distinct if and only if $T^+$ is an antichain with respect to the order $<_{\nwarrow}$ defined in \cite{fm-p2} (or \cite{van1}); and all entries in $J$ are distinct if and only if $T^-$ is an antichain with respect to the order $<_{\nwarrow}$.
-The case of an antichain is the simplest, and the choice of the reading of tableaux does not matter.
+Assume $\lambda$ is $(I|J)$-robust.
+Then all entries in $I$ are distinct if and only if $T^+$ is an antichain with respect to the order $<_{\nwarrow}$ defined in \cite{fm-p2} (or \cite{van1}), and all entries in $J$ are distinct if and only if $T^-$ is an antichain with respect to the order $<_{\nwarrow}$.
+The case of an antichain is the simplest, and the reading of tableaux does not matter.

-Even the case when all entries in $I$ are distinct and all entries in $J$ are distinct - which we were considering above - is rather special from this point of view and it is not surprising that we could use various readings of the tableaux.
+Even the case when all entries in $I$ are distinct, and all entries in $J$ are distinct - which we were considering above - is unique from this point of view, and it is not surprising that we could use various readings of the tableaux.

-In the most general case we are going to consider now, the tableaux could assume complicated skew shapes and we really have a unique choice for our setup to work.
-Namely, from now on we assume that the reading of a tableau $T^+$ is by rows moving from right to left and moving from top to bottom.
+In the most general case, which we will consider now, the tableaux could assume complex skew shapes, and we have a unique choice for our setup to work.
+Namely, from now on, we assume that the reading of a tableau $T^+$ is by rows moving from right to left and moving from top to bottom.

-Also, from now on we fix the order $<$ on tableaux $T^+$ and we will assume that it is the Clausen row order.

-Previously, in the special cases described in Lemmas \ref{surj}, \ref{surj2} and \ref{surj3}, we have worked with the reverse Semitic order.
-Now we will show that the reverse Semitic order in Lemma \ref{surj2} can be replaced by the Clausen row order that will work in general.
+Previously, in the particular cases described in Lemmas \ref{surj}, \ref{surj2}, and \ref{surj3}, we have worked with the reverse Semitic order.
+We will show that the reverse Semitic order in Lemma \ref{surj2} can be replaced by the Clausen row order that works in general.